bormaxi8080/starred/README.md

 - [sickcodes/osx-serial-generator](https://github.com/sickcodes/osx-serial-generator) - Mac Serial Generator - Generate complete sets of Serial Numbers for OSX-KVM, Docker-OSX and of course, OpenCore.
 - [GONZOsint/Namechk](https://github.com/GONZOsint/Namechk) - Osint tool based on namechk.com for checking usernames on more than 100 websites, forums and social networks.
 - [GONZOsint/WhatCMS](https://github.com/GONZOsint/WhatCMS) - CMS Detection and Exploit Kit based on Whatcms.org API
-- [Coordinate-Cat/osint-tools-cli](https://github.com/Coordinate-Cat/osint-tools-cli) - 🔴 [Stopping] This is a cli version of the cheat sheet for easy access.
+- [Coordinate-Cat/osint-tools-cli](https://github.com/Coordinate-Cat/osint-tools-cli) - This is a cli version of the cheat sheet for easy access.
 It can be navigated without using commands.
 - [cipher387/grep_for_osint](https://github.com/cipher387/grep_for_osint) - GREP FOR OSINT is a set of very simple shell scripts that will help you quickly analyze a text or a folder with files for data useful for investigation (phone numbers, bank card numbers, URLs, emails
 - [six2dez/reconftw](https://github.com/six2dez/reconftw) - reconFTW is a tool designed to perform automated recon on a target domain by running the best set of tools to perform scanning and finding out vulnerabilities
 - [harshnandwana/hussh](https://github.com/harshnandwana/hussh) - a script that  is fairly reliable for web OSINT